NioTheFirst/ScType/run_results/results8.md

 ```
 Explanation of [TP, 1]: `newLockRatio` represents a token amount while `currentLockRatio` represents a decimal percentage.
-Hence, ScType throws warnings for the compare operation `newLockRatio <= currentLockRatio` as well as for the subtraction operation between the two variables, as the token units and decimals of the two do not match.
+Hence, ScType throws warnings for the compare operation `newLockRatio <= currentLockRatio` as well as for the subtraction operation between the two variables, as the token units and decimals of the two variables
+do not match.

 True Positives List:
 1) https://github.com/code-423n4/2021-09-bvecvx-findings/issues/47